jaikumarm/docker-iqfeed/README.md

 Connected.
 ```

-If you see `Connected." it means it all good.
-You can also uncomment line 83 in app/proxy.js which will print every strig recevied on the socket data port, very very chatty.
+If you see `Connected.` it means it all good.
+You can also uncomment line 83 in app/proxy.js which will print every string recevied on the socket data port, very very chatty.

 This is fairly a opinionated configuration based on my own needs, if you dont like it fork it!